Halloween Havoc (1997): Event

 The third match was for the Cruiserweight title between Eddie Guerrero and Rey Mysterio with the added stipulation that if Mysterio lost he would no longer be allowed to wrestle wearing a luchador mask.
-Mysterio won the match after he managed to counter Guerrero's crucifix powerbomb off the second rope into a Hurricanrana for the pin.
+Mysterio won the match after he managed to counter Guerrero's crucifix powerbomb off the second rope into a Hurricanrana for the pin being one of the greatest matches in Wrestling history.

 The fourth match pitted Alex Wright against Steve McMichael, with Wright being a replacement for the departed Jeff Jarrett.
 Goldberg attacked McMichael during the match, hit the Jackhammer on him, and placed Wright on top of him for the pin.
 After the match Goldberg was given McMichael's Super Bowl XX championship ring by McMichael's ex-wife Debra and then attacked Wright in the ring.

 Ric Flair challenged Curt Hennig for the United States Championship.
 Flair wrapped Hennig in a tree of woe, put the title belt over Hennig's head, and kicked the center plate into his face to cause a disqualification.

 Next was the match between Scott Hall and Lex Luger with Larry Zbyszko as the special guest referee.
 Hall originally defeated Luger by giving him the Outsiders Edge after Syxx interfered and kicked Luger in the head as Zbyszko was arguing with Eric Bischoff.
 He then began celebrating in the ring with Bischoff and Syxx and forced Zbyszko to raise his hand in victory.

 Zbyszko, meanwhile, suspected the nWo had played a role in Hall's victory and called for a replay of the match's ending.
 Once he saw what Syxx had done, Zbyszko restarted the match.
 Hall began arguing with Zbyszko once back in the ring, and Zbyszko shoved him into a waiting Luger.
 Luger then placed Hall in the Torture Rack and Hall submitted.
 As Zbyszko called for the bell Syxx attacked him, only to be put in a gogoplata followed by a guillotine choke.
 Bischoff and Hall then returned to the ring and attacked Zbyszko, ending with Bischoff kicking Zbyszko in the head and Hall counting a pin.

 Randy Savage defeated Diamond Dallas Page in a last man standing match after a fake Sting (Hollywood Hogan) hit Page with a baseball bat.
 The only way to win the match was to have your opponent not answer the referee's count of 10.

 In the main event, held inside a steel cage, Roddy Piper beat Hogan by technical submission with a sleeper hold.
 Randy Savage interfered by climbing into the cage and he and Hogan beat down Piper following the match.
 After the match, a fan climbed into the cage and was beat up by Savage and Hogan.